 In my case, my oldest son Robbie was born in December 2003 and unfortunately we did not open an RESP before the end of the year.
 Thankfully, we did not lose the opportunity to contribute for 2003 and qualify for the 20% Canada Education Savings Grant.
 In the following year, we contributed $4000 to the RESP and got a CESG of $800 because the amount from 2003 was carried forward.

 We made contributions of $2000 in 2005 and 2006 to Robbie’s RESP.
 Remember In 2007, the government increased the contribution limit eligible for the CESG to $2500 from $2000.
 In 2007, we contributed $2500 and got $500 for the CESG.

-For 2008, 2009, and 2010 we did not contribute to the RESP because we were building a house and my income was considerably lower because I sold the business.
-The good news is although we did not contribute for the past two years for Robbie, we could still make up those contributions in 2011 and in future years because the amounts carry forward.
+For 2008, 2009, and 2010 we did not contribute to the RESP because we were building a house and our family income was considerably lower for a bunch of reasons.
+The good news is although we did not contribute for those 3 years for Robbie, we could still make up those contributions in 2011 and in future years because the amounts carry forward.
 The catch is we can only catch up one year at a time.